greatericontop/GreatCrafts/README.md

 Creating them is the same process; just put stacks of items in the crafting grid.
 Make sure to also click on the crafting table on the right to change the recipe type to stacked items.

-These can also be combined with exact and material choice the same way as before, so if you're really mean you can require 160 enchanted diamonds to make an enchanted diamond block...
+These can also be combined with exact choice the same way as before, so if you're really mean you can require 160 enchanted diamonds to make an enchanted diamond block...

+Note for shapeless stacked items:
+Multiple stacks of the same item type are supported, and they must be matched exactly.
+For example, if a stack of 16 and a stack of 32 diamonds are required, players must use exactly 16 and 32 diamonds in the recipe.
+Other ways, like 48 diamonds in 1 slot, or 16 diamonds in 3 slots, will not work.

+## Automatically unlocking recipes

+Recipes can be automatically unlocked for players under certain conditions.
+This can be configured under `automatically-unlock-recipes` in the config file.

+- `never` - Never automatically unlocks custom recipes
+- `have-each` - Automatically unlocks custom recipes if the player has each of the required ingredients
+- `have-one` - Automatically unlocks custom recipes if the player has at least one of the required ingredients
+- `always` - Automatically unlocks all custom recipes immediately

 ## Utility commands